JPMorgan profit weaker than expected as trading revenue falls

 JPMorgan's shares - which have nearly doubled in price since the bank was rocked in 2012 by its London Whale derivatives trading scandal and $6.2 billion loss - were trading at a multiple of 9.56 times estimated forward earnings on Thursday.

-That compares with 9.93 times for Goldman Sachs Group Inc (GS.N) and 11.38 times for Morgan Stanley (MS.N), both of which report next week.
+That compares with 9.93 times for Goldman Sachs Group Inc and 11.38 times for Morgan Stanley, both of which report next week.

 (Reporting by David Henry in New York and Tanya Agrawal in Bangalore; Editing by Ted Kerr, Dan Wilchins, Sofina Mirza-Reid and Richard Chang)